Rational Proofs with Multiple Provers: Introduction

-Multi-prover interactive proofs ($\sf{MIP}$) \cite{ben1988multi} and rational interactive proofs ($\sf{RIP}$) \cite{azar2012rational} are two important extensions of interactive proof systems.

-In a multi-prover interactive proof, several computationally unbounded, potentially dishonest provers interact with a polynomial time, randomized verifier.
-The provers can pre-agree on a joint strategy to convince the verifier of the truth of a proposition.
+\seclabel{introduction} Multi-prover interactive proofs (MIP) \cite{ben1988multi} and rational interactive proofs (RIP)~\cite{azar2012rational} are two important extensions of classic (single-prover) interactive proof systems \cite{IP, babai1985trading}.
+In a multi-prover interactive proof, several computationally unbounded, potentially dishonest provers interact with a polynomial-time, randomized verifier.
+The provers can pre-agree on a joint strategy to convince the verifier about the truth of a proposition.
 However, once the protocol starts, the provers cannot communicate with each other.
-If the proposition is true, the verifier should be convinced with probability 1; otherwise the verifier should reject with some non-negligible probability.
-As shown by Babai, Fortnow and Lund, $\sf{MIP} = \sf{NEXP}$~\cite{babai1991non}, which demonstrates the power of multiple provers compared to one-prover interactive proofs (recall that $\sf{IP} =\sf{PSPACE}$ \cite{Shamir92,lund1992algebraic}).
+If the proposition is true, the verifier should be convinced with probability~1; otherwise the verifier should reject with probability at least $2/3$.
+It is well known that $\sf{MIP} = \sf{NEXP}$~\cite{babai1991non}, which demonstrates the power of multiple provers compared to single-prover interactive proofs ---recall that $\sf{IP} =\sf{PSPACE}$ \cite{Shamir92,lund1992algebraic}.

-Rational interactive proofs \cite{azar2012rational} are a variant of interactive proofs, where the verifier makes a payment to the prover at the end of the protocol.
-The prover is assumed to be {\em rational}, that is, he only acts in ways that maximize this payment.
-Thus, in contrast to interactive proofs, the prover does not care whether the verifier is convinced or not.
-Rational proofs ensure that the prover's payment is maximized if and only if the verifier learns the correct answer to the proposition.
-Azar and Micali \cite{azar2012rational} show that, while rational proofs are no more powerful than interactive proofs (i.e., $\sf{RIP} = \sf{PSPACE}$), the protocols are simpler and more efficient.
-Previous work on rational proofs~\cite{azar2013super, azar2012rational,guo2014rational} considers a {\em single} rational prover.
+Rational interactive proofs \cite{azar2012rational} are interactive proofs in which the verifier makes a payment to the prover at the end of the protocol.
+The prover is assumed to be {\em rational}: that is, he only acts in ways that maximize his expected payment.
+Thus, unlike classic interactive proofs, in rational proofs the prover does not care whether the verifier is convinced or not.
+Instead, rational proofs ensure that the prover maximizes the expected payment if and only if the verifier learns the truth of the proposition.
+In~\cite{azar2012rational} Azar and Micali introduce rational proofs and show that while rational proofs are no more powerful than classic interactive proofs in terms of the class of provable languages (i.e., $\sf{RIP} = \sf{PSPACE}$), the protocols are simpler and more efficient.
+They have left the power (and the model) of multi-prover rational proofs as an open problem.